ramazansen1/ramazansen1/README.md

 ###

+<p align="left"> Hello,

-<p align="left"> While working as a mechanical engineer, I continuously strive to advance myself in the field of software development, which has always been my dream.
-I achieve this through online courses, communities, and personal research.
-During this process, I actively participated in e-commerce projects, taking on active roles in developing personal and corporate websites and building projects by communicating with APIs.
-I effectively utilize React and Redux technologies.
-My personal goals include learning TypeScript and React Native.
-I possess a creative, analytical mindset and a results-oriented approach.
-I am adaptable to teamwork and have effective communication skills.
+While working as a mechanical engineer for many years, I have continuously developed myself in the field of software development.
+I expand my experience through online courses, communities, and personal research.

+Actively participating in e-commerce projects, I have gained significant experience in developing personal and corporate websites.
+Additionally, I have been involved in various projects by effectively communicating with APIs.
+My goal is to create user-friendly and functional interfaces using React and Redux technologies.

+Among my personal goals is learning TypeScript and React Native.
+I possess a creative, analytical mindset, and a results-oriented approach.
+I can collaborate effectively in team settings and bring forth my strong communication skills to projects.

+If you have any questions or collaboration opportunities, please don't hesitate to contact me.
+Have a great day!

 </p>